OSURoboticsClub/Rover_2016_2017/common/SPECIFICATION.md

 # Radio Communication Specification
 ## Packet Structure
 The data radios provide a bidirectional pipe between the rover and the computer (similar to a serial cable).
 Data is sent LSB first, just as in RS-232.
-This byte stream is divided into command packets by special bytes.
+This byte stream is divided into command packets.
 Each command packet has the following format:

 ```
 <start byte (0x01)>, <length byte>, <2 byte CRC (little-endian)>, <command byte>, [0 or more data bytes]